All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is Ozempic and How Does It Work?

 Ozempic is a brand-name injectable medication containing semaglutide, a GLP-1 receptor agonist.
-It is FDA-approved for the treatment of type 2 diabetes at doses of 0.5 mg, 1 mg, and 2 mg administered once weekly .
+It's FDA-approved for the treatment of type 2 diabetes at doses of 0.5 mg, 1 mg, and 2 mg administered once weekly .
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Semaglutide works by mimicking the GLP-1 hormone, which is naturally released in the gut after eating.
 Its actions include:

-• Stimulating insulin release from the pancreas in response to elevated blood sugar
+• Stimulating insulin release from the pancreas in response to improved blood sugar

 • Suppressing glucagon secretion